ncatlab/nlab-content/pages/2/2/5/8/18522/content.md

 Signed graphs should *not* be regarded as *directed graphs*: signs on undirected edges are not the same as directional information.
 If a [[linear order]] has been imposed on the vertex set, then the sign function can be interpreted as imparting directions to edges (say if $x \lt y$ in the order and an edge $e$ between $x$ and $y$ has sign $+$, then the direction is $x \to y$; if $e$ has sign $-$, then the direction is $y \to x$).
 However, such linear orders on vertices will not be preserved by morphisms of signed graphs, so this does not give a [[functor|functorial]] way to derive directed graphs from signed graphs.

-Signed graphs (and the basic theorems of their theory) are notorious for being rediscovered over and over again; a critically annotated bibliography on signed graphs and their various guises is [Zaslavsky](#ZaslavskyBibliography).
+Signed graphs (and the basic theorems of their theory) seem to be rediscovered again and again.
+See [Zaslavsky](#ZaslavskyBibliography) for an annotated bibliography on signed graphs and their various guises.

 ## References